 Ziplocs are made from LDPE plastics, which require crude oil and natural gas to be mined from the earth.
 The energy used to recycle a Ziploc bag is parallel to the energy needed to create it in the first place since in BOTH cases, the materials need to be melted and re-formed.
 When you see “recyclable” on the Ziploc box, remember that for every 1 Ziploc purchased and properly recycled, you’ve essentially used the energy of two.

-There are some creative alternatives out there: fabric sandwich pouches are my favourite for snacks, glass jars for preserving food in the freezer, and stainless steel containers for takeaway lunches.
+There are some creative alternatives out there: fabric sandwich pouches are my favourite for snacks, glass jars for preserving food in the fridge or freezer, and stainless steel containers for takeaway lunches.
 Of course, if you do own Ziplocs, re-use them before recycling).

 Easy Zero Waste Swaps #6 Plastic Wrap